contactevin2u/orderops-fullstack/README.md

 The frontend now includes a **Cashier** page for quick payment entry and an **Adjustments** wizard for returns, buybacks and installment cancellations.

+## Offline Outbox & API Client

+The Expo-based driver app routes all HTTP calls through a centralized client that injects the Firebase ID token and normalizes JSON or text responses.
+Any mutating request made while offline is stored in an AsyncStorage-backed outbox and retried with exponential backoff when connectivity is restored or the app foregrounds.
+A lightweight toast system surfaces errors and queued actions to the driver.